Tiskiel/Tiskiel/README.md

 - :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I try to solve problems on differents open sources repository and I work on some personal projects.
+- :zap: In my free time, I try to solve problems on differents open sources repositories and I work on some personal projects.

 <hr />